Lqlam2102/Lqlam2102/README.md

  <p>
  <img src="/img/Developer.gif" width="45px"> I'm a Back-End Developer

-  and I'm 21 years old ,I am a final year student at Vietnam Forestry University and I am doing an internship at a company that builds and develops digital maps IOT Link  ...
+  and I'm 21 years old, I am a final year student at Vietnam National University of Forestry and I am doing an internship at a company that builds and develops digital maps IOT Link  ...
  </p>
 </details>